BahaBoualii/taskflow/apps/web/README.md

-# Task Management Frontend
+# TaskFlow Frontend

-A modern, responsive task management application built with React, TypeScript, and modern web technologies.
+A modern, responsive task management application built with React and TypeScript.

 ## Features